-Early in my training with Grandmaster Wong, I noticed that certain students accomplished in 10 months what others took 10 years to accomplish.
+Early in my training, I noticed that certain students accomplished in 10 months what others took 10 years to accomplish.
 I’ve always been fascinated by efficiency, and I hate wasting time, so I wanted to find out how they did it.
 I wanted to be like them.

 It wasn’t raw talent.
 These students were no more talented than me or the others.
 It also wasn’t a matter of them knowing secret techniques.
 My Sifu taught them the exact same techniques as everyone else.
 But there was something else going on.
 These students were obviously doing something that others were not.
 I asked them how much they were practicing.
 If anything, they were practicing less than average, not more.

 Finally, I asked my Sifu.
 His answer was simple: “They progress faster because they set clear goals.”

 At the time, I didn’t fully understand his answer.
 How could setting goals make such a difference?
 How could it possibly save someone 10 years of practice?

 I followed his advice even though I had no idea how to set clear goals.
 Honestly, it took me years of trial and error to learn how to set goals properly.
 In this article, I have distilled everything that I learned over the years.